AsperaGmbH/xlsx-reader/README.md

-SpreadsheetReader_XLSX is an extension of the XLSX-targeted spreadsheet reader that is part of https://github.com/nuovo/spreadsheet-reader.
+XLSXReader is an extension of the XLSX-targeted spreadsheet reader that is part of https://github.com/nuovo/spreadsheet-reader.
 It delivers functionality to efficiently read in data contained within the given XLSX file.

 As of now, the library does not support every potential type of content that can be included in XLSX.
 It can interpret only with a